The Kingdom of Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world, and beyond.

 Our nation is young, but our historical record is ancient, although we have been oppressed and unwillingly divided by different rulers and forced to wave other flags through the ages.

-Unixploria brings all that division and tyranny to an end.
+Unixploria ends all division and tyranny.
 We are no longer part of any forced national identity.
 We are a tribal kingdom united by soil, blood, and pride.
 We are family, the proud inheritors of cultures and traditions once divided, joined together as the Kingdom of Unixploria.

 National Motto

-Our nation's official motto is "Dreams live here."
-The royal house uses the King's slogan, "In Sapientia Libertas." ('In Wisdom Freedom').
+The royal house uses the King's motto, "In Sapientia Libertas" ('In Wisdom Freedom').

 Independence Day

-August 8.
-With tongue in cheek, we can argue that the Kingdom of Unixploria has been around since our tribe first came to the far reaches of the North, about 5000-7000 years ago, according to genealogical DNA tests.
-More seriously, our nation's name and micronational concept are pretty new.
-Our micronation was founded on August 8, 2006, A.D.
-We've been present online since October 15, 2015, A.D.
+August 9.
+With tongue in cheek, we can argue that the Kingdom of Unixploria has been around since our tribe first arrived in the far reaches of the North, approximately 5,000-7,000 years ago, according to genealogical DNA tests.
+More seriously, our nation's name and the concept of micronationalism are relatively new.
+Our micronation was founded on August 8, AD 2006.
+We've been present online since October 15, AD 2015.

 Capital